AlasDiablo/Recycling-Factory/README.md

 ## Q&A

+Q. Can I use it in my mods pack?<br/>
+A. Yes you can, my mod is "All Rights Reserved" but you can use it however you like, just add a link to my mod in your mod pack.

+Q. Can I re-upload your mods?<br/>
+A. No, you can't re-upload it, you can only re-upload it if you use it in a mods pack with the appropriate credit.

-Q. Can we expect other features to be added in the future?
+Q. Can we expect other features to be added in the future?<br/>
 A. We are planning to add mod integration and also an armour and tools disassembler, but we don't know when it will come.

-Q. Fabric or Forge version?
+Q. Fabric or Forge version?<br/>
 A. We do not plan to port to any other mods loader than NeoForge.